Carrie Coon: Career

-Early career
+2006–2013: Early roles and theater work

 Coon began her career in regional theater.
 After graduating from the University of Wisconsin-Madison, Coon was immediately recruited by the Madison Repertory Theatre and made her professional stage debut in a production of Our Town.
 After her debut with the Madison Repertory Theatre, Coon joined the American Players Theatre and stayed with them for four seasons.
 Coon moved to Chicago in 2008 and made her Chicago debut with a production of Brontë at Remy Bumppo Theatre Company.
 Coon commuted between Chicago and Wisconsin for several years, alternating between Chicago productions, productions in Milwaukee, and seasons with the American Players Theatre.
 During these years, Coon provided for herself by performing motion capture work for a video game company based in Wisconsin.

 Coon's breakthrough came in 2010 when she was cast as Honey in the Steppenwolf Theatre Company production of Who's Afraid of Virginia Woolf?
 The role immediately resulted in further parts in Chicago productions, and she followed the production to performances in Washington, D.C. and New York City, making her Broadway debut.
-For her performance, she won a Theatre World Award and received a Tony Award nomination.
+For her performance, she won a Theatre World Award and received a nomination for a Tony Award for Best Featured Actress in a Play.
+Steven Oxman of Variety described the Broadway revival as an "relentlessly intense" production adding that "Carrie Coon makes an especially sensitive, sympathetic Honey".
+Mark Kennedy of The Associated Press labelled the revival "astonishing" citing Coon as giving a performance of "great fragility".
 Coon made her screen debut in an episode of the short-lived NBC series The Playboy Club in 2011.
-She later guest-starred on Law & Order: Special Victims Unit, Ironside, and Intelligence.
+She later guest-starred on TV series Law & Order: Special Victims Unit, Ironside, and Intelligence.